Sign Up & Save 10% |

 The Delegator | Group-Style Teaching

-Teaching Style Quiz
+Delegator Teaching Style

 You prefer to observe your students as they learn through group activities.
 This is an excellent style of teaching for lab-based learning and allows for a lot of peer interaction.
 Be sure to maintain your position of authority in the classroom, though, especially when working with younger students.